bababxxm/42-School/README.md

 ---

+## 42 ENVIRONMENT

+### NORMINETTE
+At 42 School, it is expected that almost every project is written following the Norm, which is the coding standard of the school.

+### MOULINETTE
+All projects are evaluated by **Moulinette** (automatic system) or by peers depending on the project.

+### EVALUATION
+Projects are graded on **points** and require a **certain number of peer evaluations**.
+Exams are evaluated only by Moulinette.

+---

 ## PISCINE
-The Piscine is an intensive introduction to programming, focusing on C fundamentals.
+The Piscine is an intensive introduction to programming, focusing on **C fundamentals**.

 ---

 ## PROJECTS
 Mandatory and bonus projects after the Piscine, organized by Rank.
-Each rank may include exams.
+Each rank includes exams as table rows.

 ---